1dustindavis/gorilla/README.md

 * `tls_server_cert` is the absolute path to your server's CA cert in PEM format.

 ## Manifests
 A manifest can include managed_installs, managed_uninstalls, managed_updates, or additional manifests.
+Catalogs can also be assigned via manifests.
 Manifests are in yaml format and must include the name of the manifest:

 ```yaml
 ---